Testimonials are the most powerful marketing and sales tool.

 I’m guessing: positive, but in a casual everyday kind of way.
 And that’s exactly why testimonials are so brilliant:

 This is called social proof.
-It’s people’s natural reliance on their peers’ judgement to show them how to act in new situations.
+It’s people’s natural reliance on their peers’ judgment to show them how to act in new situations.

 Testimonials vs Reviews